ml6team/fondant/docs/guides/implement_custom_components.md

 !!! note "IMPORTANT"

     Note that we have used a decorator `@lightweight_component`.
-This decorator is necessary to inform Fondant that this class is a lightweight component and can be used as a component in your pipeline.
+This decorator is necessary to inform Fondant that this class is a lightweight component and can be used as a component in your workflow.

 We apply the uppercase transformation to the `alt_text` column of the dataframe.
 Afterward, we return the transformed dataframe from the `transform` method, which Fondant will use to